 A Bullet Journal Is What You Make of It

 For those of you who want to go digital with your journal, we have shown you apps that can make the switch easy for you.
-We recommend pairing your bullet journal app with one of these unique to-do apps for a big boost in productivity.
+If you want apps built for phones and tablets, consider these note-taking apps to create beautiful bullet journal spreads.

-Is it inspiration you’re looking for?
-Try these places to gather ideas for your Bullet Journal.
+If it’s inspiration you’re looking for, try these places to gather ideas for your Bullet Journal.